bioFAM/MOFA/README.md

 ## Frequently asked questions

+**(Q) How do I normalise the data?**
+Always try to remove any technical source of variability before fitting the model.
+For count-based data such as RNA-seq or ATAC-seq we strongly recommend size factor normalisation + variance stabilisation.
+For microarray DNA methylation data, make sure that samples have no differences in the same average intensity.
+If this is not done correctly, the model will learn a very strong Factor 1 that will capture this variability, and more subtle sources of variation will be harder to identify.

 **(Q) I get the following error when installing the R package:**
 ```
 ERROR: dependencies 'pcaMethods', 'MultiAssayExperiment' are not available for package 'MOFAtools'